abhishek97amathe/Feynn_Lab02_4W--EV_Project/README.md

 - Line plots showing category-wise growth.
 - Scatter plots of sales vs. charging stations.

+## Conclusion

+- Electric vehicle (EV) sales in India are rising steadily each year.
+- Light Motor Vehicles (LMV) are the fastest-growing and most popular EV category.
+- Maharashtra, Uttar Pradesh, and Karnataka lead in EV adoption.
+- States with more charging stations generally have higher EV sales, but infrastructure is uneven.
+- Some vehicle categories, like MMV and HMV, have very low or no sales.
+- The overall EV market is expanding rapidly, driven by popular categories and leading states.

 ## License

 This project is for educational and research purposes.